 n determining a Market Participant's or FTR Bidder's Unsecured Credit Limit, the ISO may rely on information gathered from financial reporting agencies, the general/financial/energy press, and provided by the Market Participant or FTR Bidder to assess its overall financial health and its ability to meet its financial obligations.
 Information considered by the ISO in this process may include the following qualitative factors:

-Issued by: Charles A. King, PE, Vice President of Market Development and Program Management Issued on: May 31, 2007 Effective: May 14, 2006

 CALIFORNIA INDEPENDENT SYSTEM OPERATOR CORPORATION

 FERC ELECTRIC TARIFF

 THIRD REPLACEMENT VOLUME NO. I

 Substitute Alternate Original Sheet No. 264C

 a) Applicant's history;

 b) Nature of organization and operating environment;

 Management: